btantlinger/wp-plugin-base/README.md

 ### 7. Lifecycle Management

-The Plugin Base now includes a Lifecycle enum that defines different plugin lifecycle events:
+The Plugin Base has a Lifecycle enum that defines different plugin lifecycle events:

 1. Plugin management events:
    - INSTALL: When the plugin is first installed